jmcerda/gmhtoday/themes/contrib/zurb_foundation/STARTER/README.txt

     folder; replace ALL occurrences of "STARTER" with the name of your sub-theme.

-    Do not forget to update gulpfile.js.
-You will need to update this line:

-      gulp.src('scss/STARTER.scss')

     For example, edit foo/foo.theme and foo/theme-settings.php and replace every occurrence of "STARTER" with "foo".